dimitrilw/pyrs/README.md

+[//]: # " cspell:ignore numpy, numba, cudf "

 # pyrs

 Python (py) + Rust (rs)

 This is a learning repo for experimenting with Python and Rust interoperability.

+## philosophical note

+I really enjoy how easy Python is for rapid prototyping.
+And when the prototype is built, then revising and optimizing can be a real pleasure too.
+Some optimizations are "freebie" changes, such as using [Numpy](https://numpy.org/) for vectorized operations, JIT compilation with [Numba](https://numba.pydata.org/), swapping [cudf](https://docs.rapids.ai/api/cudf) in place of [pandas](https://pandas.pydata.org/), etc. I have also experienced the "ease" of optimizing that code by writing custom modules in C/C++.

+But I have been hearing a lot about Rust lately, and I am curious to see how well it can play with Python.
+I am also curious to see how much of a speedup I can get by using Rust.

+Last note: when refactoring Python prototypes, I find that success is really dependent on how well the code is structured.
+Highly modular code with clearly defined interfaces tends to be _much_ easier to refactor than spaghetti code.
+Especially when doing cross-language refactoring, such as migrating high-cost code from Python to any other language.

 ## py_run_rs: using Python to call Rust code